Libraries & archives

 Fife Family History Society

-Fife Family History Society was formed in 1989 and aims to bring people with an interest in the research of their Fife ancestors together.
-They are a volunteer organisation based at Cupar Library, with a worldwide membership offering advice and regularly publishing resources of interest.
+Fife Family History Society are based in Cupar Library, Crossgate, Cupar, KY15 5AS.
+The Society was formed in 1989 and aims to bring people with an interest in researching their Fife Ancestors together.
+They are a volunteer organisation with a worldwide membership offering advice and publishing resources of interest. www.ffhs.org

 Fife Folk Museum